If you travel to the beach a lot, you know that this is a place where people often lose things like jewelry and coins.

 When you get a beep making a sweep pattern, stop walking forward and sweep over the same area, moving shorter and shorter swings of your arm moving slower and slower.

 The beeps will be when the center of the coil is over the object.

-When you see the spot where you think the object is then moving the coil forward and back over that spot until the signal is the strongest making an “X” pattern over the object.
+When you see the spot where you think the object is, then move the coil forward and back over that spot until the signal is the strongest making an “X” pattern over the thing.
 This is called pinpointing or locating where to dig.

 The Tracker IV would be an excellent choice for someone looking for a ring or wanting to try out metal detecting for a hobby.

 How to find the best beach metal detector